omaressa/numbers.php/README.md

 * [Composer PHAR](http://getcomposer.org/composer.phar)
 * [PHPUnit PHAR](http://pear.phpunit.de/get/phpunit.phar)

-Run in command prompt:
+Run in the command prompt:

 ```cmd
 	php composer.phar install
 	php phpunit.phar --configuration phpunit.xml.dist
 ```

-If you are going to run tests multiple times and you are using Microsoft(R) Windows(TM), you can use batch file /test.cmd.
-Do not forget to set path of the PHP, Composer, and PHPUnit in the beginnig of that file.
+If you are going to run tests multiple times and you are using Microsoft(R) Windows(TM), you can use the batch file /test.cmd.
+Do not forget to set the path to PHP, Composer, and PHPUnit in the beginnig of that file.

 ## Authors